Frequently Asked Questions

 1) An explanatory cover letter that describes and justifies proposed protocol changes.

-2) A complete, revised Proposal with the changes highlighted.
+2) A complete, revised Proposal with the changes highlighted in yellow .
+(Track Changes is not acceptable and will be returned.)
 If the modification includes a significant increase in the number of animals used (over 25%), change in laboratory location, or a change in project pain/distress classification, then a new hard copy signature page must also be forwarded to the IACUC office.

 For complete modification information please refer to the IACUC policy "Modification of an Approved Proposal".

 May I Include Several Methods That May Or May Not Be Used In Experimental Groups?

 Yes and no. Yes, it is certainly appropriate to describe, for example, two different methods of euthanasia that may be used in different experimental groups.
 It is also likely acceptable to state that one of several methods may be employed for the same outcome (for example, modes of anesthesia, euthanasia, different post-procedural analgesia) as long as the IACUC understands the rationale behind the various means.

 It might even be appropriate to describe invasive procedcures that may or may not be employed.
 This becomes a bit stickier; however, because the use of such procedures may increase the potential for distress.
 As long as the committee is congizant of what will (even potentially) occur, then approval is likely.

 It would not be appropriate to simply provide a laundry list of potential procedures.
 Again, the IACUC must not only be aware of what will happen to experimental animals, by why.
 The IACUC Propsoals must describe and justify the experiments themselves and be able to reasonably agree that the designed experiments will produce useful data.
 An incomplete, poorly planned, or open-ended study should not be approved.

 Is There A Maximum Number Of Animals That Will Be Approved By The IACUC?